This is the Software Development archive that covers a lot of material concerning the art and science of developing computer software.

 I was asked by a contact of mine on LinkedIn today whether I could recommend a recruitment company that can source software developers.
 CyberCoders have got to be the most useless, spam filled recruiting company out there.
-A company or job seeker that uses them must be fools Hi Justin, is there any… Click to read the remainder of “6 ways to find software developers.”
+A company or job seeker that uses them must be fools Hi Justin, is there any… Continue reading the rest of “6 ways to find software developers.”

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Hankering to get the rest of “Lucky Ace Slots – My next iOS game?”
-Click on this link!
+I thought I would show off the early beta release… Need to get the rest of “Lucky Ace Slots – My next iOS game?”
+Use this link!

 When you interrupt a programmer and they respond with “WHAT?!?” or don’t even pay attention to you, they’re not being rude to you.
 Point 1: They probably haven’t even heard you.
-But most importantly; Point 2: That “WHAT?!?” any programmer who is focused on their task just responded with as though you are the last… Click this link to continue reading the remainder of “I’m not rude, I’m programming.”
+But most importantly; Point 2: That “WHAT?!?” any programmer who is focused on their task just responded with as though you are the last… Thirsting to get the remainder of “I’m not rude, I’m programming?”
+Click here!

 I believe strongly in supporting the products I make and sell.
 Strong support is a revenue generating feature as far as I am concerned, either through support licenses or because people, and developers and managers especially, will perceive good support as a value add to any product they use.
-But I don’t offer support on… Continue reading the remainder of this post
+But I don’t offer support on… Click here to read the rest of this post

 Just some super simple game prototypes I put together for helping people out on the Unity forums.
 Snowboarding Demo The Core Video Poker Word Search Zombies Zombie Zeppelin Defense